A fractured neck of femur (NOF) is a very common orthopaedic presentation.

 In this article, we will look at the classification, anatomy, clinical and radiological features, and management of neck of femur fractures.

-*There is supply in the early days of life from the ligamentum arteriosum within the ligamentum teres, however dramatically reduces in size in later life, and also minor contributions from collateral arteries.
+*There is supply in the early days of life from the ligamentum arteriosum, which lies within the ligamentum teres, however this dramatically reduces in size in later life, and is of negligible importance in adults

 |Complete fracture but nondisplaced|